-Leak test feature: 2 minutes, selectable down to 30 seconds (longer test periods available upon request)

-VSI (vertical speed indicator): Limited to 9,999 ft/minute
+Leak test feature: 2 minutes, selectable down to 30 seconds VSI (vertical speed indicator): Increments of 2 when < 100 feet/minute; increments of 10 when > 100 feet/minute.

 Note: The PS-425 does NOT have the precision required to test RVSM altimeter systems.